-Sakhalin Energy Investment Company Ltd. (Sakhalin Energy) considers regular and meaningful engagement with the public and other key stakeholders, as well as the public disclosure of relevant project information, to be important elements for the successful development of the Sakhalin-2 project.
+Sakhalin Energy Investment Company Ltd. (hereinafter referred to as "Sakhalin Energy" or Company) considers regular and meaningful engagement with the public and other key stakeholders, as well as the public disclosure of relevant project information, to be important elements for the successful development of the Sakhalin-2 projec.
 To this end, since the very beginning Sakhalin Energy has actively sought to engage with stakeholders and provide information about its activities.
 This will continue throughout the life of the project.

-Sakhalin Energy's general business principles state a clear commitment to transparent and open stakeholder engagement and the company takes this into consideration in the following objectives and approaches towards this engagement:
+The Sakhalin Energy General Business Principles state a clear commitment to transparent and open stakeholder engagement.
+The Company is guided by these rules to achieve the following engagement objectives and approaches:

-- it should be meaningful, purposeful and open, as inclusive as possible and practicable, and should incorporate as diverse range of views and interests as possible; - it should aim to build strong, positive relationships with community and other stakeholders, to provide effective mechanisms for the exchange of views about previously identified issues and the ways in which Sakhalin Energy manages them, and to create conditions where emerging issues of concern are brought to its attention and addressed in a timely manner; - it should be documented and the records or summary of the records made public where possible, with the exception of those issues relating to personal information and privacy of individuals.
+- it should be meaningful, purposeful and open, as inclusive as possible and practicable, and should incorporate as diverse range of views and interests as possible; - it should aim to build strong, positive relationships with the community and other stakeholders to provide effective mechanisms for the exchange of views about previously identified issues and the ways in which Sakhalin Energy manages them, and to create conditions where emerging issues of concern are brought to its attention and addressed in a timely manner; - it should be documented and the records or summary of the records made public where possible, except for those issues relating to personal information and privacy of individuals.

-The company's strategy for public consultation and disclosure of information has evolved over 20 years of engagement with Sakhalin communities and other interested parties.
-It has been shaped by their feedback to provide what we intend to be a meaningful approach to ensure they are suitably informed of project activities and that the company has an effective means for hearing their concerns.
-Further to this direct feedback, Sakhalin Energy fulfils the legal requirements of the Russian Federation for public consultation as well as International Finance Corporation (IFC PS 1, 2012 revision) on the preparation of a public consultation and disclosure plan (PCDP).
+The company's strategy for public consultation and disclosure of information has evolved over 20 years of engagement with Sakhalin communities and other stakeholders on the basis of the information received from them.
+This strategy shows the constructive approach of the Company to ensuring proper disclosure of information about the project activities, and proves that the Company has an effective means to take into account public concerns.
+In addition to feedback received as a result of stakeholder engagement, Sakhalin Energy complies with the requirements of RF legislation on public consultation, as well as the requirements of the International Finance Corporation (IFC Performance Standard 1, 2012) for the preparation of a Public Consultation and Disclosure Plan (hereinafter referred to as the "PCDP").